Cached pages is an undeniably useful tool when you come across a web page that is performing poorly, or temporarily down for some reason.

-When Google crawls a web page, it will take a screenshot of that page and index the content for future reference, in case the current page becomes unavailable.
-The cached page is essentially a back-up of the raw HTML of a page.
-Additionally, Google will provide the date of the last time the page was indexed on the cache page, i.e. "This page is a snapshot of the page as it appeared on Feb 20, 2019".
+For example, when Google crawls a web page, it will take a screenshot of that page and index the content for future reference.
+Additionally, Google will provide the date of the last time the page was indexed on the cache page, i.e. "This page is a snapshot of the page as it appeared on Feb 20, 2020".

 If you've come across a page that isn't responding, or if you want to make sure your site is being properly indexed, keep reading to figure out how cached pages can help you solve both.

 How to View Cached Pages

 In Google's search box, type the website or page you're trying to see.

 Alternatively, type the word "cache" in front of the web page's URL. i.e. "cache:https://examplesite.com".

 1. In Google's search box, type the website or page you're trying to see.
 Beside the URL, click the down arrow.
 Select "Cached".